Blank doc. Cursor blinking. Dread.

 – that's the difference –

 30 minutes.
-We figure out the right format, what your people would build, and whether this fits.
+We figure out how many people, the right format, and what your team would build.
 No pitch – just a conversation.